-Mobilization for Justice offers myriad opportunities for members of the private bar and retired attorneys to make an important contribution to MFY’s mission.
+Mobilization for Justice offers myriad opportunities for members of the private bar and retired attorneys to make important contributions to our mission.
 We provide training and ongoing mentoring to all pro bono attorneys.
-Some of the ways pro bono attorneys can help are:

-Attorneys interested in volunteering should fill out and submit a Volunteer Inquiry Form.
-For more information on pro bono opportunities, please contact Jeanette Zelhof at firstname.lastname@example.org.
+Attorneys interested in volunteering their time should fill out and submit a Volunteer Inquiry Form.
+For more information on pro bono opportunities, please contact Pro Bono Coordinator Jacqueline Adorno at firstname.lastname@example.org.